Topics

 2. A dialog will pop up asking you to select the winning team.

 3. Tap the winning team.
+A crown icon will appear.

 5. Tap OK to confirm the result.